-All societies are represented during Fresher's Week at the Fresher's Fayre and this can be a great opportunity to meet some of the existing members and find out what each society has to offer.
-For the full list of societies and for more information, please visit the website.
+All societies are represented during Freshers' Week at the Freshers' Fayre and this can be a great opportunity to meet some of the existing members and find out what each society has to offer.
+For the full list of societies and for more information, please visit the Students' Union website.

-There are also the student-run newspaper, Waterfront, magazine, Front, and Waterfront Online website, which are run by a large team of student writers, photographers, designers and web developers.
+The student-run newspaper, Waterfront and the Waterfront Online website, are run by a large team of student writers, photographers, designers and web developers.

 You can volunteer to get involved with either of these and will be given training and help to develop your journalistic skills.
 Practical work experience is also available, both on the student publications themselves and in outside organisations.
 Many

 ex-Waterfronters now work in the media - with several working for the BBC.
 Of course, students who simply want to write for fun are also welcome!